The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 To find an adaptive sports program near you, click [here].

-Riding a bike is an effective way for children with cerebral palsy to develop more strength in their legs and break a sweat.
+Riding a bike is an effective way for children with cerebral palsy to develop more strength in their legs and break a sweat, boosting their cardiovascular function as well.

 Having training wheels or even using a tricycle will help keep your child balanced and prevent falling.

-Because pedals can generally only move in one direction, it will help guide your child’s movements.
+Because pedals can generally only move in one direction, they will help guide your child’s movements.
+Pedals with straps can also help keep your child’s feet from sliding off.

 Go to a Playground